nmboffi/active_pflows/README.md

 # Referencing
-If you found this repository useful, please consider citing
+If you found this repository useful, please cite:

 [1] N. M. Boffi and Eric Vanden-Eijnden.
 “Deep learning probability flows and entropy production rates in active matter", arXiv: 2309.12991.